US plans diplomatic boycott of Beijing Winter Olympics - ExBulletin

 US plans diplomatic boycott of Beijing Winter Olympics

-The United States will hold a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest China’s human rights abuses, the White House confirmed on Monday a move that China has pledged to welcome. “firm countermeasures”.
+WASHINGTON (AP) The United States will hold a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest China’s human rights violations, the White House confirmed on Monday, a move China pledged to. welcome with firm countermeasures.

-“The diplomatic or official representation of the United States would treat these games as usual in the face of the [People’s Republic of China’s]gross human rights violations and atrocities in Xinjiang, and we just can’t do that, “White House press secretary Jen Psaki told reporters at a briefing Monday.

-She said American athletes will continue to compete and “have our full support”, but added that “we will not be contributing to the Games fanfare.”

 Chinese Foreign Ministry spokesman Zhao Lijian accused US politicians of demagoguery over not sending dignitaries to attend events that China hopes will enhance its economic development and its technological prowess.